Author: Lawrence Tougas

 Page Numbers: 147

 AMA Expo 2014 was a great success.
-AMA reached a significant agreement with the FAA, one of our staff members was admitted into the AMA Model Aviation Hall of Fame, a number of youths had a chance to try aeromodeling, and many great new items were on display to tempt those who attended.
+AMA reached a significant agreement with the FAA, one of our staff members was inducted into the AMA Model Aviation Hall of Fame, many youth had a chance to try aeromodeling, and new items were on display to tempt those who attended.

 Our relationship with the FAA took a great step forward at the Expo.
-AMA President Bob Brown and the FAA’s Executive Manager of the Unmanned Aircraft Systems Integration Office Jim Williams signed a memorandum of understanding that defines the AMA’s relationship with the FAA.
-This was a significant step forward in recognizing AMA as a community-based organization that will protect us from future federal restrictions on aeromodeling.
+AMA President Bob Brown and the FAA’s Manager of the Unmanned Aircraft Systems Integration Office, Jim Williams, signed a memorandum of understanding that defines the AMA’s relationship with the FAA.
+This was a significant step in recognizing AMA as a community-based organization that will help protect us from future federal restrictions on aeromodeling.

-My friend and former District X Vice President Rich Hanson was inducted into the AMA Model Aviation Hall of Fame at the Expo.
-Rich has been modeling since he got his first plastic Cox CL model at age 6.
-He quickly learned that balsa-and-tissue CL models that he built himself flew even better than store-bought models.
+My friend and former District X Vice President Rich Hanson was inducted into the AMA Model Aviation Hall of Fame.
+Rich has been modeling since age six.
+He quickly learned that hand-built, balsa-and-tissue CL models flew even better than store-bought models.
 In junior high school he joined the Civil Air Patrol and got a taste of full-scale aviation.

-Rich joined the Army and saw service in Vietnam flying Cobra gunships.
-After he returned, he continued CL modeling and was exposed to RC modeling in the early 1970s.
+Rich joined the Army and flew Cobra gunships in Vietnam.
+After he returned, he continued CL modeling and was exposed to RC in the early 1970s.
 When he could afford an RC radio, he chose the World Engines Blue Max radio kit.
 He assembled it and installed it in a Midwest Models .25 foamie Skylane.

-Rich became heavily involved in competitive fun-fly events with a group of fellow Arizona modelers.
-This group transformed into two racing series with Quickie 500 and .60-.90 Scale warbirds as the models of choice.
+Rich became involved in competitive fun-fly events with a group of fellow Arizona modelers.
+This group transformed into two racing series with Quickie 500 and .60–.90 scale warbirds as the models of choice.
 He helped form the Scale Warbird Racing Association and served as its president.

-One of my favorite aspects of the Expo is the speakers whom the staff lines up to give presentations throughout the weekend.
+One of my favorite aspects of the Expo is the speakers who give presentations throughout the weekend.
 One standout was the Roswell Flight Test Crew.
-Techinstein and Lucidity have a great take on the burgeoning field of multirotor modeling.
+"Techinstein" and "Lucidity" have a great take on the burgeoning field of multirotor modeling.
 They have plenty of great writing and videos at www.roswellflighttestcrew.com that I think you will enjoy.

 The second speaker who stood out was Jeff Skiles.
-Jeff was the copilot on U.S. Airways flight 1549, better known as “The Miracle on the Hudson.”
-Jeff gave a riveting account of this flight—a moment-by-moment timeline of the flight.
-These speakers are something you won’t be able to see anywhere else so if you missed this year’s Expo make plans for next year.
+Jeff was the copilot on U.S. Airways Flight 1549, better known as "The Miracle on the Hudson."
+Jeff gave a riveting moment-by-moment timeline of the flight.
+You won't be able to see these speakers anywhere else, so if you missed this year's Expo make plans for next year.

 The Expo is a great event held here in District X. Take advantage of it and check it out in 2015.